Is Crossfit For You?

-In a period of 30 to 50 mins, we are asked to finish as many rounds of the various circuits as you can.
+In a period of 30 to 50 mins, we are asked to finish as many rounds of the various circuits as we can.
 By the end of the class, you’ll have shed more calories in the 30-50 minutes than you ever would have during an hour’s workout at your local gym.

 The ability to find inspiration at a CrossFit gym is easy, over time you begin to see the progression of your physical strength and body transformation which is a fantastic feeling.

-Not only is it inspiring to meet your own fitness goals but also to a part of and witness your fellow gym mates achieve their goals.
+Not only is it inspiring to meet your own fitness goals but also to be a part of and witness your fellow gym mates achieve their goals.